Penthious/obsidian-dnd/3-Mechanics/CLI/2-Mechanics/CLI/bestiary/npc/rath-modar-hotdq.md

 NoteIcon: npc
 BestiaryType: humanoid (human)
 SourceType: Bestiary
-BookSource: Hoard of the Dragon Queen p.
+BookSource: "Hoard of the Dragon Queen p.
 92, The Rise of Tiamat p.
-91
+91"
 ---
 # [Rath Modar](2-Mechanics/CLI/bestiary/npc/rath-modar-hotdq.md)
 *Source: Hoard of the Dragon Queen p.
 92, The Rise of Tiamat p.
 91*